brandonbooth/r_programming/readme.md

 mean(ci_values_valid)

 ## Permutation Test
+Permutation Test – Used when sample sizes are small and can’t reasonably say that the data is from normal populations (t-based procedure probably not valid).
+May use if lots of zeros when log-transformation is not recommended.
+Assumes null hypothesis is true and that every outcome/labeling is equally likely.

     #example with data created from scratch
     cold <- c(1, 1, 1, 3) # number of o-ring incidents in launches < 18C